Vision Sunday 2015

 The Salvation Interview

 If God interviewed you, how would you answer?
 You've suited up, ready to present yourself to the King of Kings.
 Queue cards in hand, sweat on your brow, you step into His office - ready to reply to anything thrown at you.
-Quite suddenly the tables turn, and your whole life gets redefined.
-Who you are.
-What your past experiences were.
-What you expect from God.
+Quite suddenly the tables turn, and your whole life gets redefined; Who you are, what your past experiences were, and what you expect from God.